drshooby/projects/Mini-Language and RISC-V Code Generator/README.md

 Hello!
 This folder contains class project #2 for my Graduate Systems course.

 * The languages used are C and RISC-V assembly
-* It can do basic math like add/subtract/multiply alongisde bitwise operations like logical shift right/left and bitwise and/or
+* It can do basic math like add/subtract/multiply alongside bitwise operations like logical shift right/left and bitwise and/or
 * Supports grouping operations with parentheses

 * Also width and base conversions, using the -w and -b flags